 We provide execution and clearing for cash-settled and physically delivered futures, options and swaps in the steel and iron ore markets, for both exchange and OTC traded contracts.

-Iron ore producers, steel mills and traders benefit from our access as a category-one LME member, and from our membership of many other exchanges and clearing houses.
+Iron ore producers, steel mills and traders benefit from our access as a Category 1 LME member, and from our membership of many other exchanges and clearing houses.
 We can help you lock in revenue, secure long-term prices to fix input costs, or protect physical positions against price falls.

 - Execution and clearing services

 - Expert hedging risk-management assistance

 Industrial Commodities Team

 The team provides both voice and electronic futures and options execution and clearing for clients trading metals and other industrial commodities, including energy.
 They also provide services for softs and agriculturals, FX and other financial markets.

 The team works for producers, consumers, fabricators and traders, financial institutions and hedge funds, as well as investors in the commodity futures and options markets.
 Skills and experience range from open-outcry trading floors, commodity brokerages and banks, to operations and support roles.
 Given the nature and complexity of the markets, particularly the London Metal Exchange (LME), the desk provides additional liquidity, also enhanced by direct access to our ring team.